DAG Pipeline

 2. Paired Segment Pipeline

-- Trigger: When both the video segment and its corresponding danmaku file for the same index are ready, and their respective segment pipelines đã finished successfully.
+- Trigger: When both the video segment and its corresponding danmaku file for the same segment are ready, after any segment-level processing has finished.

 - Usage: Hard-burning danmaku into video (Burn-in), merging segment metadata.